 In this paper we examine this empirically by asking whether the introduction of PrEP led to increases in STIs other than HIV.
 We begin by showing that PrEP take-up was associated with increases in STIs.
-Male STI rates in states with low and high PrEP take-up trended
+Male STI rates in states with low and high PrEP take-up trended similarly prior to the introduction of PrEP, but diverged afterwards, differentially increasing in states with high PrEP take-up.
+Exploiting the temporal and spatial variation in PrEP take-up, we estimate a difference-in-difference model that compares the evolution of STI rates in states with different PrEP take-up before and after the introduction of PrEP.
+We

-1Of the STIs that are annually tracked by the CDC.
+&lt;sup>1Of the STIs that are annually tracked by the CDC.
 Other STIs such as Herpes and HPV are more common, but are not annually tracked.
+It is estimated these infections total dozens of millions each year (CDC, 2024).